warmcat/libwebsockets/minimal-examples/raw/minimal-raw-file/README.md

 # lws minimal ws server

 This demonstrates adopting a file descriptor into the lws event loop.
-The filepath is given as an argument to the example app, eg
+The filepath to open and adopt is given as an argument to the example app, eg

 ```
  $ ./lws-minimal-raw-file <file>
 ```

-On a Linux system, some example files might be
+On a Linux system, some example files for testing might be

  - /proc/self/fd/0      (stdin)
  - /dev/ttyUSB0         (a USB <-> serial converter)